 If you use Net Promoter Score (NPS) as a metric for understanding how people feel about your brand, or even if you’re just thinking about using it, you may be wondering: what constitutes a good NPS?
 And how can you use this information to improve your customer experience and stand out in your industry?

 We asked these questions to Rob Markey, co-author with Fred Reichheld (the inventor of NPS) of The Ultimate Question 2.0: How Net Promoter Companies Thrive in a Customer-Driven World—this chapter is based on a transcript of our interview with him.

 Net Promoter Scores range from -100 to +100, and what is considered ‘good,’ ‘bad,’ or ‘neutral’ can vary greatly across industries.
-Some count a positive score (i.e. any score over 0) as good, since it shows some customer loyalty.
+Some count a positive score (i.e. any score over 0) as good, since it shows some customer loyalty and customer satisfaction.

 That said, if an NPS survey is conducted by independent researchers—using strict, scientific sampling methods—a score of 60 or higher is generally a very good NPS in any industry.